trimstray/nginx-admins-handbook/README.md

   > Advisories recommend 2048 for now.
 Security experts are projecting that 2048 bits will be sufficient for commercial use until around the year 2030.

+  > If you want to get **A+ with 100%s on SSL Lab** you should definitely use 4096 bit private key.

+  > The _SSL/TLS Deployment Best Practices Book_ say:

+  > The cryptographic handshake, which is used to establish secure connections, is an operation whose cost is highly influenced by private key size.
+Using a key that is too short is insecure, but using a key that is too long will result in “too much” security and slow operation.
+For most web sites, using RSA keys stronger than 2048 bits and ECDSA keys stronger than 256 bits is a waste of CPU power and might impair user experience.
+Similarly, there is little benefit to increasing the strength of the ephemeral key exchange beyond 2048 bits for DHE and 256 bits for ECDHE.

-  > I always generate 4096 bit keys since the downside is minimal (slightly lower performance) and security is slightly higher (although not as high as one would like).
+  > I always generate 4096 bit keys for low-requests sites since the downside is minimal (slightly lower performance) and security is slightly higher (although not as high as one would like).

   > Use of alternative solution: ECC Certificate Signing Request (CSR).